IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 <summary>Introduction</summary>

-Today we’ll see how IBM’s watsonx Orchestrate capabilities can be used to enhance call center agent productivity, increase compliance with the organization business procedures, and reduce risk of inconsistency in the decision making process.
+Today we’ll see how IBM watsonx Orchestrate can be used to enhance call center agent productivity, increase compliance with an organization's business procedures, and reduce risk of inconsistency in the decision making process.

-Using a customer service scenario, we’ll see how to use a watsonx Orchestrate to easily create a 'return validation' skill from an existing IBM Operational Decision Manager (ODM) application.
+Using a customer service scenario, we’ll see how to use watsonx Orchestrate to easily create a 'return validation' skill from an existing IBM Operational Decision Manager (ODM) application.
 Then, we’ll see how the built-in skill flow capability can be used to sequence several skills into a single activity.

-We’re using a Customer Service example, but the same discovery service can be used to leverage any existing deployed decision services across your enterprise.
+We’re using a customer service example, but the same pattern can be used to leverage any existing deployed decision services across your enterprise.

 Let’s get started!